telerik/document-processing-docs/knowledge-base/timeout-mechanism-in-dpl.md

 ## Solution

 In Q4 2024 Telerik Document Processing Libraries introduced a new **timeout mechanism** for importing and exporting documents.
-The Import and Export methods of all FormatProviders have a mandatory **TimeSpan?** timeout parameter after which the operation will be cancelled:
+The Import and Export methods of the FormatProviders have a mandatory **TimeSpan?** timeout parameter after which the operation will be cancelled:

->note This is valid for all Document Processing Libraries.
+>note This is valid for WordsProcessing, PdfProcessing and SpreadProcessing.

 #### Import XLSX (Excel Workbook) file